 Practical Information

-University tours are €13, and library visits are €10 (advance booking is essential).
-Fado shows cost €15-25.
-Best visited Tuesday-Sunday when the university operates fully.
+University tours are €13, and library visits are €10, but advance booking is absolutely essential.
+Live shows cost €15-25.
+The city is best visited Tuesday through Sunday when the massive university operates fully.

 your ultimate guide to central portugals hidden gems 3